 A smart speaker such as Alexa, Google Home or Apple Home Pod can be very useful.
 It can act as a radio, music player, news reader and podcast player.
 It can also set timers, alarms and reminders, or look up information and create lists.

 Other devices and adaptations that can be useful around the home include;

-Many of the items above are available to purchase in the NCBI shop.
+Many of the items above are available to purchase in the Vision Ireland (formerly NCBI) shop.